-Everyone feels down or low at some stage, but when these lows last for long periods and affect general functioning and behaviour, the person may be suffering from a depressive disorder.
+Everyone feels down or low at certain points in their lives.
+But when the lows last for long periods of time and affect your general functioning and behaviour, you may be suffering from depression.

-Depression is a medical illness like high blood pressure, diabetes or heart problems and not a sign of personal weakness.
-Depression cannot be wished away and sufferers cannot simply pull themselves together.
+Depression isn’t a sign of personal weakness.
+The illness cannot be wished away and those who are affected cannot simply “pull themselves together”.

 Depression is associated with high rates of suicidal behaviour and also comes with a high risk of relapse.
 It’s therefore a serious, potentially life-threatening disease.
 It may also interfere with how you function at work or school and in your family environment.

 The good news is that, with appropriate treatment, 90% of people with depression experience symptom relief.
 Up to 75% recover fully.